nodejs/node/doc/guides/collaborator-guide.md

 ### Code reviews

-At least two Collaborators must approve a pull request before the pull request lands.
-One Collaborator approval is enough if the pull request has been open for more than seven days.
+At least one Collaborator must approve a pull request before the pull request lands.
+Waiting for a second approval is recommended but not mandatory.

 Approving a pull request indicates that the Collaborator accepts responsibility for the change.